MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadline/About/about_PSReadline.md

 This is similar to Yank, but uses the system clipboard instead of the kill ring.

+ [!IMPORTANT]
+> When using the **Paste** function, the entire contents of the clipboard
+> buffer is pasted into the input buffer of PSReadLine.
+The input buffer is
+> then passed to the PowerShell parser.
+Input pasted using the console
+> application's **right-click** paste method is copied to the input buffer one
+> character at a time.
+The input buffer is passed to the parser when a newline
+> character is copied.
+Therefore, the input is parsed one line at a time.
+The
+> difference between paste methods results in different execution behavior.

 ### YankLastArg

 - Cmd: `<Alt+.>`